 The ones who live there, the girl and boy and the farmer, they try to chase me off, lishpin debibinigooyaan indaa-zhawenimaag.
+If they catch me, I'll take pity on them.

 Gakina gegoo maajiyaan niwiidookawaag ingiw Anishinaabeg, mii dash miijiwaad mashkiki da-mino-ayaawaad.
 Everything that I eat helps the Anishinaabe, so when they eat me, they're eating medicine to make them healthy.